DebugPrivilege/InsightEngineering/Debugging Case Studies/Debug Case Study: Analysis of ProxyShell via IIS Worker Memory Dumps/README.md

 - **MEX**
 - **SOSEX**

 Please click on the 'Extensions' folder on how to get access to these two extensions.
+The link to these memory dumps can be found here: https://mega.nz/file/btcy3I4K#7u5q4VrswKkJ0dFkVAjMnTP7icTSjMV_wWtbDiooBhE

 # What is ProxyShell?